rymarinelli/Grocery-Classification/README.md

 End-to-end hierarchical object detection for fine-grained grocery product recognition on retail shelf images.
 Built by Ryan Marinelli for NM i AI 2026 (Norway's National AI Championship), Task 3 — NorgesGruppen Data.

+# Deployment Strengthens
+This model is roughly 230MB.
+This is comparatively lightweight and acheived decent performance.
+The success of the model is depentent on how accuractely hierarchies are maintained.
+For example, coffee being in the warm drinks section and not in a breakfast section.

+# HuggingFace
+The model is available on Huggingface: https://huggingface.co/zrmarine/hierarchical-grocery-detector/tree/main

 ## Overview

 Standard object detectors assign a single flat class label per detection.
 On a grocery shelf with hundreds of visually similar products this falls short — the model has no way to express that misidentifying a Nescafé variant is a less severe error than misidentifying it as a completely different brand.